Buttergipfeli/Compose_Multiplatform_UI_Exploring/README.md

 #### Material and native SwiftUI views

-In this setup, iOS uses native SwiftUI views, while Android and all other non-iOS platforms
-use `androidx.compose.material3.MaterialTheme` to implement views following the Material Design system.
+In this setup, iOS uses native SwiftUI views, while Android and all other non-iOS platforms use Material Design views.
-For reference, I've used the video from Philipp
+For reference, I've used this video from Philipp
 Lackner: https://www.youtube.com/watch?v=F0BnN_uLp9A&ab_channel=PhilippLackner

 ##### Implementation example